Fizzyhex/rbx-baseline/docs/Concepts.md

 ### Roblox Instance Filters

-Baseline comes with a bunch of useful decorators that create filters for Roblox Instances by default.
+Baseline comes with a bunch of useful decorators that create filters for Roblox Instances.
 Check the API docs if you're interested in learning about all of those.

 ```lua
 local ZombiesContainer = ServerStorage.Zombies:GetChildren()